Rider-App/Rider/README.md

 ## Learn More
-Rider was created in 2016 to help riders find the best travel option in any city.
+Rider was created in April of 2016 to help riders find the best travel option in any city.

 Simply enter your start and destination locations and click go.